 Now that cost of solar panels had become so low and there were significant rebates and incentives available, solar systems became a financially viable option for many people and AMECO helped even more customers go solar.
 For the third time in ten years, AMECO outgrew its offices and warehouse, and moved to our current location in Paramount, where we have been based since 2008.

-In 2014, AMECO will celebrate our 40th Anniversary.
+Now that it is 2014, AMECO is celebrating our 40th Anniversary.
 Though so much has changed since 1974, our company still remains committed to promoting solar energy as a way to establish energy independence and work towards a brighter, sustainable future.
 We look forward to another 40 years of helping Southern Californians go solar!

 Choose Experience When You Choose AMECO